Ney Matogrosso

-Ney de Souza Pereira (born 1 August 1941), known professionally as Ney Matogrosso (/pt/), is a Brazilian singer who is distinguished for his uncommon countertenor voice.
+Ney de Souza Pereira (born 1 August 1941), known professionally as Ney Matogrosso (/pt/), is a Brazilian singer with a countertenor voice.
 He was ranked by Rolling Stone as the third greatest Latin American singer of all time.

 Biography

 Son of military man Antônio Mattogrosso Pereira (July 13, 1916 - Dec 21, 1985) and Beita de Souza Pereira (b.
 Oct 5, 1922), Ney had a nomadic childhood, moving from city to city frequently.
 The stage name he later adopted was taken from his own family, since his father has "Matogrosso" in his name and is a reference to his birth state, Mato Grosso do Sul.
 Matogrosso enlisted in the Brazilian Air Force at the age of 17, being later transferred to Brasília.
 Within a few years, Matogrosso started singing in a vocal quartet, performing at college festivals throughout Brazil.
 With the hope of becoming a stage actor, Ney moved to Rio de Janeiro in 1966, where he lived as a hippie and made ends meet by selling arts and crafts.
 In 1971, he moved to São Paulo, adopting the artistic name Ney Matogrosso, and joined the glam rock group Secos & Molhados, which in less than 18 months became a phenomenon, selling 1 million records.
 Endowed with a unique counter-tenor voice and a striking stage presence, Ney's career soared.
 Matogrosso was the singer and interpreter in the group Secos & Molhados.
 One of the most interesting moments in their music was "the video-clip Flores Astrais (1974), where Matogrosso plays the role of a hypersensual character on a space-like stage.
 Matogrosso turned his male physiognomy and his androgynous performance into a landmark of counterculture during the most intensively repressive years of military."

 After the group Secos e Molhados split up, Ney pursued a successful solo career in Brazil and abroad, obtaining several Gold and Platinum records.

-Famous for his outlandish costumes, make-up, daring movements and singular high-pitched voice, Ney has always been regarded as a controversial character.
+Ney is known for his costumes, make-up, movements and singular high-pitched voice.